Volcano Monitoring with GPS: Westdahl Volcano Alaska

 The GPS data exercise part of this activity works well in a jigsaw format.
 This also helps to keep the whole activity to an hour.
 There are six GPS stations so you can break the group or class into six teams.
 Each team analyzes data from one of the GPS stations.

-Give each student:
+Give each team:

 - Westdahl Volcano Map of GPS Stations for Graphing (Acrobat (PDF) 891kB May26 18)